MRzeczkowski/WMTS_smart_cache/README.md

 ## Custom neural network details
 The architecture of both Sklearn and custom neural networks is similar: 3 input nodes, 2 hidden layers with 3 nodes each, output layer with 1 node.
 The only difference are activation functions.
 Same as in [1] the activation function in hidden nodes is the sigmoid function and for output node it's the hyperbolic tangent.
 Sklearn does not support having different activation functions in output layers so each node uses the sigmoid function.

-The custom neural network code is in a separate file `proxy/neural_network.py` and is strongly inspired by this article - [7].
+The custom neural network code is in a separate file `proxy/neural_network.py` and is strongly inspired by [this article](https://towardsdatascience.com/lets-code-a-neural-network-in-plain-numpy-ae7e74410795).

 This is a simple neural network so there is no need to describe it in detail however some issues were encountered and some implementation details differ from the aforementioned article and they are worth highlighting.

 ### Network initialization
 It was found that depending on the initial values the network may not converge to a satisfactory accuracy.
-The Normalized Xavier Weight Initialization method was used as described in [8].
+The Normalized Xavier Weight Initialization method was used as described in [this article](https://machinelearningmastery.com/weight-initialization-for-deep-learning-neural-networks/).
 However even using method the network would sometimes not converge so a network reinitialization approach is used.
 Basically if we don't hit accuracy over 95% we'll reinitialize the weights and try again - up to 10 times.

 ### Early stoppage